Performance

 With Matthew Cottle in Relatively Speaking

-As an actor, Sayan has played leading roles in many regional theatres.
-Some favourites include Jill Rillington in Man of the Moment (Mercury Theatre, Colchester) Eustacia Vye in The Return Of The Native (The Swan, Worcester), Giny in Relatively Speaking Belgrade Theatre, Coventry).
+As an actor, I played leading roles in many regional theatres.
+Some favourites include Jill Rillington in Man of the Moment (Mercury Theatre, Colchester), Eustacia Vye in The Return Of The Native (The Swan, Worcester), Giny in Relatively Speaking Belgrade Theatre, Coventry).

 With Robin Kingsland in She Stoops to Conquer